wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Sullivan       Expires November 19, 2015               [Page 1]
+Kumari & Sullivan       Expires December 7, 2015                [Page 1]

-Internet-Draft               Reserve ALT TLD                    May 2015
+Internet-Draft               Reserve ALT TLD                   June 2015

    to this document.
 Code Components extracted from this document must